 d) Identify the target journalists

 Once you have the outlets, which journalists in these outlets would you be pitching?
 Have they featured more stories like yours or within your niche before?
-A good sign is if they have written about any of your competitors.
-At this stage you list all the journalists from your target publications.
+You should feel confident if they have written about any of your competitors.
+At this stage, you list all the journalists from your target publications.

 e) Collect your contact information

-At this stage, you have your journalists and their publications of interest.
-You then set out to get their contact information.
-Using a platform like Pressfarm, you are able to pay a small monthly fee to get upt0 20,000 contacts of journalists.
-The most important thing is to ensure your collected contacts are up-to-date.
+Once you have a list of all your journalists and their publications of interest, you can then set out to get their contact information.
+Using a platform like Pressfarm, you can pay a small monthly fee to get up to 20,000 media contacts.
+The most important thing is to ensure these contacts are up-to-date.

 f) Constantly check and update the list

 A media list that is not constantly updated and checked is basically a waste of time and money.
 It’s also a recipe for confusion and disorganization when you’re ready to push your PR campaign.

 How Pressfarm can help with your media list

 As you can see, a media list is critical for any PR campaign.
 However, coming up with a media list that is effective and keeping it updated takes work.
 If you are a startup, you will probably struggle a bit with this and that is where Pressfarm comes in.
 As a PR firm focused on startups, we help build your PR campaign by creating a media list for you and working with you to craft content that is sure to bring in replies from your target journalists.
 With a professional press release, some compelling guest posts, and a creative media kit, you can make a journalist’s head turn.

 However, if you would like to do this on your own, using the tips discussed in this post, make sure to sign up for the Pressfarm media database.
 Here, you will find comprehensive, relevant, and up-to-date information on over 1 million journalists, bloggers, and influencers across different industries.
 With this database, you can continue doing media outreach for your brand for up to a year after you sign up.